-The Applicant alleges that the expiry of the duty would likely lead to the continuation or recurrence of dumping and the recurrence of material injury.
-The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that a sunset review investigation of the anti-dumping duty on unframed glass mirrors originating in or imported from China be initiated.
+The Applicant alleges that the expiry of the anti-dumping duties would likely lead to the recurrence of dumping and the recurrence of material injury.
+The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that a sunset review investigation of the anti-dumping duties on clear float glass originating in or imported from originating in or imported from Saudi Arabia and the Emirates, should be initiated.